 Section 3 of the Executive Order concerns the Federal Government's contracting policies.
 As relevant, Section 3 issues two directives.
-First, "to the extent permissible by law," "Government contractors" shall be "require[d] . . . to disclose any business they do with Jenner and whether that business is related to the subject of the Government contract."
-EO 14246 § 3(a).
-Second, "the heads of agencies shall . . . take appropriate steps to terminate any contract . . . for which Jenner has been hired to perform any service."
+First, "to the extent permissible by law," "Government contractors" shall be "require[d]... to disclose any business they do with Susman Godfrey and whether that business is related to the subject of the Government contract."
+EO 14263 § 3(a).
+Second, "the heads of agencies shall... take appropriate steps to terminate any contract... for which Susman has been hired to perform any service."
 Id. § 3(b)(i).

-As a preliminary point, it must be emphasized that when implementing Section 3 the Government is acting as a private party, not as a sovereign.
+As a preliminary point, it must be emphasized that when implementing Section 3 the government is acting as a private party, not as a sovereign.
 Waters v.
-Churchill, 511 U.S. 661, 675 (1994) (plurality opinion) ("The government's interest in achieving its goals as effectively and efficiently as possible is elevated from a relatively subordinate interest when it acts as sovereign to a significant one when it acts as employer.").
+Churchill, 511 U.S. 661, 675

+(1994) (plurality opinion) ("The government's interest in achieving its goals as effectively and efficiently as possible is elevated from a relatively subordinate interest when it acts as sovereign to a significant one when it acts as employer.").
 The effort to combat racial discrimination through the procurement power has been a feature of executive orders since at least the 1940s.
 Contractors Ass'n of Eastern Pa. v.
 Secretary of Labor, 442 F.2d 159, 168-71 (3d Cir.
 1971).
 Such orders enjoy the firmest possible constitutional support.
 Id. at 170 ("In the area of Government procurement Executive authority to impose non-discrimination contract provisions falls in Justice Jackson's first category [from Youngstown Sheet & Tube Co. v.
 Sawyer, 343 U.S. 579 (1952), discussing varying levels of deference to Executive authority]: action pursuant to the express or implied authorization of Congress.").
 Furthermore, while Section 3 relies equally on Plaintiff's racial discrimination and its malfeasance in election litigation for its authority, either ground is sufficient to sustain its provisions.
 McGowan v.
 State of Maryland, 366 U.S. 420, 426 (1961) (a statute with discriminatory provisions "will not be set aside if any state of facts reasonably may be conceived to justify it").

-In protest of Section 3, Plaintiff levies Counts I (First Amendment retaliation), II (viewpoint discrimination), III (freedom of association), V (compelled speech), VI (unconstitutional conditions), VII (procedural due process), VIII (substantive due process), X (equal protection), XI & XII (right to counsel), and XIII (ultra vires).
+In protest of Section 3, Plaintiff levies Counts I (First Amendment retaliation), II (First Amendment viewpoint discrimination), III (First Amendment right to petition government), IV (First Amendment free association and compelled disclosure), V (First Amendment unconstitutional condition), VI (procedural due process), VII (due process vagueness), VIII (right to counsel), IX (equal protection), and X (ultra vires).
 The Court should dismiss each one.